 Getting your business finances in order should be top priority for all ecommerce sellers.
 The only way to strategize growth successfully is to understand your cash flow.
 Without which, your business will inevitably collapse.

-A2X sits between your accounting software (e.g. Xero or Quickbooks) and your ecommerce platform (Shopify, Amazon, Walmart, eBay).
+A2X sits between your accounting software (e.g. Xero, Quickbooks or Sage) and your ecommerce platform/s (Shopify, Amazon, Walmart, eBay, Etsy).
 It intercepts the individual orders being sent from one to the other and extracts the important details that you need as a seller and would otherwise be lost.
 It then organizes them into journal summaries, separates transactions by month and neatly delivers this information to your accounting software.